joelek/atlas/readme.md

 * The `keysRecord` argument must be used to specify the identifying fields of the record in question at minimum.

+#### Search

+Records may be searched using the `search(query, anchorKeysRecord, limit)` method.
+The method efficiently searches the store for matching records and returns the results ordered by relevance with respect to the given query.
+Fields must be created with the "searchable" hint to be considered by the search algorithm.

+* The `query` argument must be used to specify the search query.
+* The `anchorKeysRecord` argument may be used to specify the identifying fields of the last record seen at minimum.
+The first record returned will be the record located directly after the anchor.
+* The `limit` argument may be used to specify the maximum number of records to return.

 #### Update

 Records may be updated using the `update(keysRecord)` method.
 The method will insert a default record if the corresponding record cannot be found.
 Metadata fields not specified in the update will retain their previously stored values.